Skip to main content

 });

-Each agent receives only its own message.agent.triggered events and manages its own state independently.
+Each agent receives only its own message.agent.triggered events and manages its own memory independently.

 Next steps